VeriHealth — True Health Discernment

 The Structured Socratic Interface

-The SSI addresses the Interaction Gap identified by Bean et al. (2026): the failure mode in which AI chatbots have correct knowledge but the free-text interface prevents users from accessing it.
+The SSI addresses the Interaction Gap identified by Bean et al. (2026), the gap between what AI knows and what users can actually get from it: the chatbot has correct knowledge, but the free-text interface prevents users from reaching it.
 Users ask imprecise questions, embed false assumptions, and receive confident answers they cannot evaluate.
 The SSI restructures that interface.

 On intake, it clarifies what the user is asking, surfaces embedded assumptions, and formulates a precise clinical query.
-On output, it renders the response in language the user can act on, with a probabilistic overlay that replaces false certainty with calibrated confidence.
+On output, it renders the response in language the user can act on, replacing false certainty with plain-language estimates of how confident the answer really warrants being.

 Core functions